 The donor must establish that the foreign donee fulfils the requirements of German non-profit law.
 Therefore the donor must provide all relevant and necessary information (including but not limited to the organisation's statutes, annual financial reports, activity report, asset statements (particularly regarding reserves), cash statements, flyers, press material, and information concerning the disposition of funds etc) to the local tax authority.
-The local tax authority is entitled to render any document as relevant and necessary, this decision only being limited by the principle of proportionality.
+The local tax authority is entitled to render any document as relevant and necessary; this decision only being limited by the principle of proportionality.

-8. Do donors get tax incentives when donations are done via specific tools such as:

-- □ Requesting money in public (street, door-to-door)

-- \Box Via TV and radio campaigns

-- □ Via sms
+8. Do donors get tax incentives when donations are done via specific tools such as: ☐ Requesting money in public (street, door-to-door) ☐ Via TV and radio campaigns □ Via sms ☐ Crowdfunding Do they have to follow any kind of particular process?

-- □ Crowdfunding

-Do they have to follow any kind of particular process?
 If so, which one?

-A tax deduction is granted if the requirements for a donation to a PBO are met.
+A prerequisite for the deduction of donations is a donation receipt in accordance with the official model.
+If such a donation receipt is not available, the expenses are not deductible.

-IV.Tax treatment of beneficiaries
+IV.
+Tax treatment of beneficiaries